prajyotkcsu/prajyotkcsu/README.md

 - 📫 How to reach me: prajyotkcsu@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I'm a huge fan of rock music and loves to play guitar.
+- ⚡ Cool projects:
+- 1) video-streaming (sends notifications about post-upload events)
+- 2) Remind GTP (assists you to remember chores and basic day-to-day activities like taking out trash, or sometimes sending invite to an old friend for your daughter's bday)

 <!---
 prajyotkcsu/prajyotkcsu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.